Stochastic approximation of symmetric Nash equilibria in queueing games: Applications, implementation and refinements

 \subsection{Unobservable GI/G/1 queues in parallel}

-The main purpose of the section is to rigorously verify Assumption \ref{assum:finite_El2}--\ref{assum:finite_EG2}, which imply the convergence of the SA algorithm.
+The main purpose of the section is to rigorously verify Assumptions \ref{assum:finite_El2}--\ref{assum:finite_u}, which imply the convergence of the SA algorithm, in the queueing game described below.
 The proof of Proposition \ref{prop:GGn} is provided in Appendix~\ref{prop:GGn-proof} and relies on a coupling construction, which we believe can be found useful in verifying the assumptions for further generalizations and variations of the model here.

 For some integer $k>1$, consider a system of $k-1$ parallel GI/G/1 queues where customers can choose which queue to join, with the possibility of balking, i.e., not joining any queue at all.
 Arrivals to the system are generated according to a renewal process with a continuous inter-arrival distribution $H$ and mean $1/\lambda$.
 Each arriving customer chooses, without observing the system state, whether at all to join a queue, and if so, which of the $k-1$ queues to join.
 Denote the generic service time variable in station $m\in\{1,\ldots,k-1\}$ by $Y_m\sim F_m$, and its mean by $1/\mu_m$.
 A strategy $\mathbf{p}=(p_1, \dots, p_k)\in\Delta$, for each $m\in\{1,\ldots,k-1\}$ expresses the probability $p_m$ of joining queue $m$, with $p_k$ being the probability of balking.
 Arriving at a realization of the state $x = (x^{[1]}, \dots, x^{[k-1]})$, the net value for a customer joining queue $m=1, \dots, k-1$, is given by ${v}_m(x, y_m)=\nu_m (x^{[m]}+y_m)$, where $y_m$ is a realization of $Y_m$.
 The value from balking is normalized to zero; ${v}_{k}(x)=0$.